eleybourn/Book-Catalogue/README.md

-#
 # BOOK CATALOGUE
-#
-# @copyright 2010 Evan Leybourn
+> @copyright 2010 Evan Leybourn
-# @license GNU General Public License
+> @license GNU General Public License

-#
-# This file is part of Book Catalogue.
+This file is part of Book Catalogue.

-#
-# Book Catalogue is free software: you can redistribute it and/or modify
-# it under the terms of the GNU General Public License as published by
-# the Free Software Foundation, either version 3 of the License, or
-# (at your option) any later version.
+Book Catalogue is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-#
-# Book Catalogue is distributed in the hope that it will be useful,
-# but WITHOUT ANY WARRANTY; without even the implied warranty of
-# MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-# GNU General Public License for more details.
+Book Catalogue is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-#
-# You should have received a copy of the GNU General Public License
-# along with Book Catalogue.
+You should have received a copy of the GNU General Public License along with Book Catalogue.
 If not, see <http://www.gnu.org/licenses/>.
-#

 This is an open source Android application.
 Please feel free to fork, bug fix and commit back.

-This is a simple book catalogue application, to store a list of your books.
+*_Note:_* This is a simple book catalogue application, to store a list of your books.
 Books can be added either manually, by ISBN, or by barcode.

-Features include;
+Features include:
 * The obvious; you can add, edit, and display a list of books
 * Books can be sorted by Author or Title.
 * Books can be automatically added by typing in the ISBN or scanning the